hiphapa/blogs.snap-ci.com/_drafts/2015-03-25-snap-containers.md

 > Today, Docker does not directly support user namespaces, but they may still be utilized by Docker containers on supported kernels, by directly using the clone syscall, or utilizing the 'unshare' utility.

 User namespaces gives the ability to run processes and access filesystems as a root user in the containers which can be mapped to a non-root user on the host.
 If a root user on a container were to find an exploit that allows them into the host, that user won't be root on the host machine and won't cause as much damage as a root user on the host.
 Docker currently does not support user namespacing, Snap therefore was not in a position to use Docker containers to run untrusted code.
 If we were to offer Docker containers as build machines, we would have to take away the ability to allow root access.
+To read more about what User namespaces have a look at [this blog by Serge Hallyn](https://s3hh.wordpress.com/2012/05/10/user-namespaces-available-to-play/).

 ### Isolation using SELinux or AppArmor